Digital Assets

 Key Focus Areas

-Distributed ledger technology (DLT) and tokenization offer new, cost-efficient ways to issue, trade, and settle securities.
-Tokenized securities – digital representations of traditional securities – have the potential to streamline market operations and reduce friction.
+Distributed ledger technology (DLT) and tokenization potentially offer new, cost-efficient ways to issue, trade, and settle securities.
+Tokenized securities – digital representations of traditional securities, though they come in different forms – have the potential to streamline market operations and reduce friction.

-SIFMA’s member working groups are identifying key policy questions around the application of decentralized trading models to tokenized securities markets to help firms adopt these innovations responsibly while protecting investors and preserving confidence.
+SIFMA’s member working groups are identifying key policy questions around the application of decentralized trading models to tokenized securities markets to help firms adopt these innovations responsibly while protecting investors, maintaining market integrity, and preserving confidence.

 Developing Clear Regulatory Frameworks

 A consistent regulatory framework is essential for digital asset market growth.
-SIFMA advocates coordination among prudential and market regulators to reduce fragmentation, promote competitive equity, and ensure a level playing field.
+SIFMA advocates coordination among prudential and market regulators to reduce fragmentation, promote competitive equity, and prevent regulatory arbitrage, and ensure that the same high standards of regulation have shaped the U.S. capital markets are consistently applied to emerging digital asset products and platforms.

 Extending Investor Protections to New Markets